Winter Storm Warning issued for Northern Oregon Cascades by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-30 06:20:00 PST Expires: 2022-11-30 16:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions can be obtained by calling 5 1 1, or by visiting online at https://tripcheck.com for Oregon or https://wsdot.com/travel for Washington.
-Target Area: Simcoe Highlands WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 4 PM PST THIS AFTERNOON BELOW 3000 FEET * WHAT...Mixed precipitation below 3000 feet.
-Additional snow accumulations of up to two inches and ice accumulations of a light glaze. * WHERE...Simcoe Highlands. * WHEN...Until 4 PM PST this afternoon. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the morning commute.
+Effective: 2022-11-30 15:42:00 PST Expires: 2022-12-01 17:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+For the latest road conditions call 5 1 1, or visit for Oregon: https://www.tripcheck.com and for Washington: https://wsdot.com/travel/real-time/map Target Area: South Washington Cascade Foothills WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 5 PM PST THURSDAY * WHAT...Snow.
+Additional snow accumulations of 2 to 5 inches, except 5 to 8 inches above 2000 feet. * WHERE...In Oregon, Northern Oregon Cascade Foothills and Cascade Foothills in Lane County.
+In Washington, South Washington Cascade Foothills. * WHEN...Until 5 PM PST Thursday. * IMPACTS...Travel could be very difficult. * ADDITIONAL INFORMATION...Accumulations will be transitioning to more showery in nature.
+This will bring horizontal variability to amounts in addition to the elevation variability.

+Special Weather Statement issued for Central Willamette Valley, Greater Portland Metro Area by NWS

+Effective: 2022-11-30 15:42:00 PST Expires: 2022-12-01 08:15:00 PST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Central Willamette Valley; Greater Portland Metro Area; Lower Columbia; South Willamette Valley SNOW SHOWERS WITH LIGHT ACCUMULATION POSSIBLE TONIGHT THROUGH THURSDAY MORNING COMMUTE Snow showers expected tonight through the Thursday morning commute in the lowlands of the lower Columbia, Portland- Vancouver Metro area, and the Central and Southern Willamette Valley.
+Snow will be spotty in nature, and will be combined with rain through most locations.
+Some areas, especially those above 500 ft, may see minor accumulations while others will see no snow.
+While accumulation may not be heavy, be sure to travel with care as roads may still be slick in spots.
+You can find current road conditions by dialing 5-1-1.
+For Oregon, visit www.tripcheck.com, and for Washington www.wsdot.com/travel.

 Comments / 0